-The timeframe for responding to screened in reports of abuse, neglect, and/or dependency begin at the time the reporter contacts the county child welfare services agency.
-County child welfare agencies must provide Child Protective Services, including Intake, 24 hours per day, 7 days per week, and, respond immediately to emergency situations.
+Response times include responding to and fully initiating screened in reports of abuse, neglect, and/or dependency.
+The timeframe to complete an initiation begins at the time the reporter contacts the county child welfare services agency.
+A report is not considered initiated until all victim children have been interviewed thoroughly regarding the allegations.
+Local county child welfare agencies must provide Child Protective Services, including Intake, 24 hours per day, 7 days per week, and, begin the initiation process immediately in emergency situations.